Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets

 \subsection{Further Related Work}

 \paragraph{Learning theory.} Sample complexity has roots in statistical learning theory, which typically studies classification and regression problems under restricted hypothesis classes \citep{shalev-shwartz2014understanding,mohri2018foundations}.
 Its concepts can also be extended to general decision problems \citep{balcan2020data,balcan2021much}, or even specific inventory policy classes \citep{xie2024vc}.
-However, data-driven Newsvendor results differ by considering multiplicative regret, having a specialized but unbounded loss function (there are no assumptions on demand being bounded), and typically requiring analyses that are tighter than uniform convergence.
-In data-driven Newsvendor, it is also difficult to directly convert high-probability bounds into expectation bounds via an integral \citep[see e.g.][Lem.~E-5]{besbes2023big}, because the regret can be unbounded, while high-probability bounds only hold for small values of $\eps$ (or equivalently, large values of $n$).
+However, data-driven Newsvendor results differ for various reasons: considering multiplicative regret instead of only additive regret, having a specialized but unbounded loss function (there are no assumptions on demand being bounded), and typically requiring analyses that are tighter than uniform convergence.
+In data-driven Newsvendor, it is also difficult to directly convert high-probability bounds into expectation bounds unless one knows an upper bound on the mean, because the regret can be unbounded, while high-probability bounds only hold for small values of $\eps$ or equivalently large values of $n$ (see \Cref{sec:projSAA}).
 Our results further differ by considering specific restrictions on the distribution $F$.